Vontei/notes/resources/front-end-project-proposal.md

 ### Seperation of Concerns

 You must seperate the logic from your DOM manipulation code.
 In other words, keep your jQuery DOM code is a *dom.js* file and your JavaScript logic in a *utility.js* file.

+### Clean Code

+Your code must be commented and contain proper indentation.

 ## Examples